sdc17/UPop/README.md

 * Evaluation

     Download compressed checkpoints from the table below, put them under the `output` folder, and accordingly modify the option `--resume` of the scripts.
-For example, to evaluate a 50% compressed model: (possible issues: [on one GPU](https://github.com/sdc17/UPop#1-evaluation-with-single-gpu), [out of memory](https://github.com/sdc17/UPop#3-out-of-memory-during-the-evaluation))
+For example, to evaluate a 50% compressed model:
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_deit.py --eval --dist-eval \
     --data-path datasets/vision/imagenet \